 - Historical Fiction

 The awards are given annually to women authors writing chiefly about women in memoir, biography and fiction published in English in the United States and Canada and selected from works submitted.
 The awards are limited to submissions originally written in English and published by small/independent publishers, university presses, and author-publishers (self-publishing authors).
 The judging is conducted in two rounds.
-Professional librarians not affiliated with SCN select the winner and finalists.
+Professional librarians not affiliated with SCN select the winners from finalists chosen by first round jurors.

 Winners and finalists are announced via social media, on the Story Circle Network websites, and to SCN's extensive email list.
 Additionally:

-- Winners are invited to attend and be honored at Stories from the Heart, the biannual SCN National Conference (complimentary registration).
-Winners also receive a cash prize of $150 and a commemorative trophy, as well as free advertising on SCN's websites and e-letters, and more.
+- Winners are invited to attend and be honored at Stories from the Heart, the biannual SCN National Conference.
+Winners also receive a cash prize of $100, a commemorative medallion, gold seals, and a virtual seal for their websites, as well as a free advertising package on SCN's webpages and in its eletters, and a year's membership in SCN.

 - An eligible book is published